Lemon Madeleines are light, moist, and slightly crispy on the outside with intense lemon flavor. They are the perfect companion for afternoon tea.

 In a separate bowl, toss the dry ingredients together.
 Then, fold them into the beaten egg mixture.
 As not to deflate the air in the batter, add in the melted butter little by little into the mixture.
 You need to pay attention to avoid over mixing the batter so that your madeleines do not get dense and tough.

 Madeleine batter needs to chill out in the refrigerator for about 1 hour before baking.
 Letting the batter rest in the refrigerator helps in creating a taller bump, which is a signature characteristic in madeleines.
 The taller it is, the fluffier the cake.
 You can start to preheat the oven for 10 minutes before letting the batter out from the refrigerator and scooping it into the molds.

 4. Choose the molds

-There are so many kinds of madeleine mold material to choose from non-stick, aluminium, and silicone.
+There are so many kinds of madeleine molds material to choose from non-stick, aluminum, and silicone.
 Non-stick and silicone molds help to make unmolding and clean up easier.
-However, madeleines made with silicone molds will not brown like it should or crisp up the edges, while the one made with non stick molds come out too dark.
-I really recommend to buy aluminium madeleine molds as they make madeleine pretty crispy with light brownish color.
+However, madeleines made with silicone molds will not brown like it should or crisp up the edges, while the ones made with non-stick molds come out too dark.
+I really recommend buying aluminum madeleine molds as they make madeleine pretty crispy with a light brownish color.
 You just need to grease and dust the molds with flour, and they should come out easily.

 Can I bake madeleines in another pan?
 Yes, you can use a mini muffin pan, but the cake’s texture will be different.
 More importantly, you will not get the iconic shell-like shape on the bottom like how madeleines should be.